-The Group considers these to be Convertible Debt Instruments and records the principal of the loan note as a debt liability in the liabilities section of the balance sheet.
+The Group considers these to be convertible debt instruments and records the principal of the loan note as a debt liability in the liabilities section of the statement of financial position.
 The accrued interest on the principal amount is recorded in the income statement and as an increase in the debt liability.
 Upon redemption of the instrument and the issue of share capital, the amount is reclassified from the debt liability to share capital and share premium.